 Portuguese Rugby Federation, an alliance in which the Bank and the Federation intend to support and inspire inclusion and social responsibility initiatives, through shared values.

-Within this same rationale, the protocol between Santander and the Salvador Association has been renewed for another two years, whose main objective is to promote the employability of people with physical disabilities.
+Within this same rationale, the protocol between Santander and the Salvador Association was renewed for two more years, whose objective is to promote the employability of people with physical disabilities.